 For additional information on the equal opportunity and affirmative action policies of the University, please contact on the Urbana campus:

-The 2021-2022 Graduate Student Handbook details policy and procedures used by the College of Education for administering graduate programs in education.
+The 2022-2023 Graduate Student Handbook details policies and procedures used by the College of Education for administering graduate programs in education.
 Degree requirements for each degree and other information related to each degree program offered by the College of Education are included in this handbook.
-The degree requirements outlined herein apply to all students entering the College of Education in fall 2021 and thereafter.
-Information in previous handbooks applies to students entering prior to fall 2021.
+The degree requirements outlined herein apply to all students entering the College of Education in fall 2022 and thereafter.
+Information in previous handbooks applies to students entering prior to fall 2022.
 For questions related to degree requirements, which are not addressed specifically in this handbook, students should contact their department or talk with their advisor.

 Further, students are strongly advised to familiarize themselves with deadlines for adding/dropping a class, appointments of committees, thesis review, submission of theses/dissertations to the Graduate College, and application for graduation.